gregr/ina/nscheme/README.md

     disjoint from the s-expression types.
   - Records are distinct vector-like types which may or may not be mutable.
 They are disjoint from the s-expression types.
+- Unlike Scheme, record type descriptors (RTDs) are normal vectors with the following layout:
+  - `(vector field-count optional-user-defined-metadata ...)`
+  - The field count always comes first so that the system (particularly the garbage collector) can find it easily.
+  - It can also include user-specified metadata.
+For instance, this could be used to list parent types for implementing some variant of inheritance.
+It could also be used to list field names for dynamic field lookup.
 - Equality and identity:
   - Structurally equal `()`, `#t`, `#f`, symbols, and an unspecified range of small numbers, are always `eq?`.
 This is because they are considered unique objects that are either not allocated